Aquatic-Food-Composition-Database/AFCD/README.md

 3. Aquatic Foods Composition Database nutrient key: `?afcd_nutrients`
 4. Aquatic Foods Composition Database reference key: `?afcd_refs`

-The data were accessed from this [Harvard Dataverse repository](https://dataverse.harvard.edu/dataverse/afcd) with additional information accessed via this [GitHub repository](https://github.com/zachkoehn/aquatic_foods_nutrient_database).
-The data were formatted by [Chris Free](https://marine.rutgers.edu/~cfree/).
-Please contact Chris Free (cfree14@gmail.com) with questions about this repository and the original authors with questions about the data or paper.

 ## How were the data cleaned?

 The data were cleaned by doing the following: